|Program Type:||Panther Program||Housing Options:||Apartment / Flat, Host Family|

 Additional Expenses: Pitt administrative fee ($300), Airfare (roundtrip to Rome) ($1500), Meals ($500), Books (TBA), Personal expenses (~1500)

-Students planning to extend their stay or travel extensively in Europe on the weekends should budget more for personal expenses.
+If you are planning to extend your stay or travel extensively in Europe on the weekends, you should budget more for personal expenses.

-While in Pittsburgh, students will be housed in on-campus dorms if needed.
+While in Pittsburgh, you will be housed in on-campus dorms if needed.

 - Minimum 2.75 GPA